Frank Busch

-Frank Busch (born February 4, 1951) is a national team and Olympic swimming coach from the United States.
+Frank Busch (born February 4, 1951) was a collegiate, national team and Olympic swimming coach from the United States best known for coaching the University of Arizona from 1989-2011.
 He was a coach for the USA Olympic teams in 2004 and 2008.

 Biography

 Busch was born in Cincinnati, Ohio, on February 4, 1951.

-He graduated from Covington Catholic High School in 1969.
+He distinguished himself as a swimmer at an early age, setting Ohio age group records while swimming for the Brookwood Country Club at the age of only 12 in 1964, at the Kentucky Open Swim Meet.
+He again placed first and set national records in the 400 yard freestyle and medley relays while swimming for the Cincinnati Marlins and later the Covington YMCA.
+He would coach both the Marlins and the Brookwood Swim Clubs in his early coaching years.
+In 1966, while attending St. Xavier Junior High School he set a record for the 100 yard individual medly of 1:03.
+He graduated from Covington Catholic High School, just South of Cincinnati, in 1969.

+College swimming

+Busch swam and played Water Polo for Loyola University in Chicago from 1969-1973.
+He played on the first Loyola Water Polo Team that made the (NCAA) Championship and became a 2020 inductee to the Loyola Athletics Hall of Fame.
+His 1972 team lost to San Jose State 21-6 and the University of New Mexico (17-12) in the finals.

+Early coaching

 Busch began his coaching career at age 16 in Edgewood, Kentucky.
-After seven years in summer league coaching at Brookwood Swim Club and four years of AAU coaching for the Northern Kentucky Piranhas, he joined the staff of the Cincinnati Marlins for the 1979–80 season as the Associate Head Coach.
+After three years in summer league coaching at Brookwood Swim Club while he attended college from 1969-1974, and four years of AAU coaching for the Northern Kentucky Piranhas from 1974-1978, he joined the staff of the Cincinnati Marlins for the 1979–80 season as the associate head coach.
 The Marlins won the National Team Championship that season and placed six swimmers on the 1980 United States Olympic Team.

+College coaching

 From 1980 to 1989, Busch coached at the University of Cincinnati.
 From 1989 to 2011, he served as the swimming head coach for the Arizona Wildcats at the University of Arizona.
 His swimmers won 49 NCAA individual titles, 31 NCAA relay titles, and 2 NCAA team championships.
 While at Arizona, he also led Tucson Ford Aquatics (previously Hillenbrand Aquatics) to several national team championships.

+He served as an assistant coach for the U.S. Olympic team at the 2004 and 2008 Olympics.
+In addition to coaching 12 American Olympians during his tenure at the University of Arizona, Busch coached 22 international Olympians, representing 14 countries.